THE MUD HOME

 Advantages over cob

-• Can withstand flash floods, as the bag structure and the barbed wire combined create a solid framework for the mud.
+• If built correctly, earthbag can withstand flash floods, as the bag structure and the barbed wire combined create a solid framework for the mud.
 Cob walls are known to disintegrate in severe flash-flooding.

 Disadvantages compared to cob